jakehilborn/debbit/src/HOW_TO_RUN_FROM_SOURCE.md

 1. Clone this GitHub repo or download the source code.
 2. Install the latest version of Firefox.
 3. Download the latest `geckodriver` for your OS from here https://github.com/mozilla/geckodriver/releases Then, extract the zip/tar.gz and place `geckodriver` (or `geckodriver.exe`) in the `debbit/src/program_files` directory, which is directly under the same folder as `debbit.py` is in.
-    - If using Windows, you will need to rename `geckodriver.exe` to `geckodriver`
     - Alternatively, if using macOS, you can `brew install geckodriver` and symlink it into this directory (`ln -s /usr/local/bin/geckodriver geckodriver`)
 4. Copy and rename the file `sample_config.txt` to `config.txt` (or `config.yml`) in the same directory.
 5. Configure your python3 environment and dependencies.